SF Ammonia

-SF Ammonia is a steam-powered railway ferry on Lake Tinn in Telemark, Norway.
-The ferry was one of the four railway ferries on Lake Tinn that connected the Rjukan Line with the Tinnoset Line.
+SF Ammonia is a railway ferry on Lake Tinn in Telemark, Norway.
+The steam-powered ferry was one of the four railway ferries on Lake Tinn that connected the Rjukan Line with the Tinnoset Line.
 This system was used by Norsk Hydro to transport chemicals from Rjukan to the port in Skien.
 The ferry is one of four remaining steam-powered railway ferries in the world, and can still be seen docked at Mæl, Norway.